Mrk197/Mrk197/README.md

 💻 I am a Full Stack Developer
 🔭 I’m currently working on a mobile app.
 🌱 I’m currently learning React Native
-👯 I’m looking to collaborate with Fullstack Web and Android Developers.
+👯 I’m looking to collaborate with Fullstack and Mobile Developers.
-🌟 Main languages: JavaScript, NodeJS,
+🌟 Main languages: JavaScript, HTML, SQL.
 🚩 More interested in a back end development.
 ⚡ Fun fact: I 💖 to code and to smile.
 😄 I know, sometimes is difficult do both at te same time.